How many of us are there?

 Newham council’s own Housing Needs Survey (2010) found 23% of privately rented homes in the borough were overcrowded.

 Can I talk to someone at the council about problems with my private landlord?

 Yes.
-Unlike some London councils, Newham has a specialist team for private renters, so they are trained to help if you have received a section 21 notice or are experiencing illegal eviction or harassment from your landlord.
-Contact them on firstname.lastname@example.org 0203 373 1950.
+Newham has a specialist team for private renters.
+They are trained to help if you have received a section 21 notice or are experiencing illegal eviction or harassment from your landlord.
+Contact them on 0203 373 1950.
 The council also provides some support and advice for private renters on their website.
 This includes help for when landlords fail to repair their property or take too long.